ESL Frequently Asked Questions

-Lastly, if a student does very well in his or her first semester of a class (for example ESL 361A), he or she can possibly skip the second semester of the class (for example ESL 361B) by passing a writing challenge.
+If a student does very well in his or her first semester of a class (for example ESL 370), he or she can possibly skip the next level class (for example ESL 80) by passing a writing challenge.
 This will shorten the length of the ESL sequence if the student is ready to move on quickly.
 Students should ask their instructor about this option.

 I don’t want or need to graduate from IVC, but I need help with my English for a job, for my family, for my community, or for another reason.
 Are there ESL classes for me at IVC?

 Yes!
-You can take one of our AESL classes, which are specifically designed for this reason.
-Also, many students who don’t want a college degree still benefit from taking our ESL specific skill classes, multi-skill classes, or even our academic writing classes.
+You can take one of our AESL Integrated Courses or AESL Skills Courses which are specifically designed for this reason.
+Also, many students who don’t want a college degree still benefit from taking our ESL Skills Courses or our ESL Academic Writing Courses to improve their English to an advanced level.

 I want to talk to someone in person about ESL or AESL classes.
 What should I do?

-Come to the AESL Center, room B382, when we are open.
+Contact or visit the AESL Center, Room B382, when we are open.
 We have bilingual staff to help you.